Cancer Research UK logo.

 Infections

 You are at risk of getting an infection after an operation.
 This includes a wound, chest or urine infection.
-You will have antibiotics to reduce the risk of developing an infection after surgery.
+Symptoms can depend on where the infection is.
 Tell your doctor or nurse if you have any symptoms of infection.

-Rarely for an infection in your wound, you may need another operation.
+Sometimes for an infection in your wound, you may need another operation.
+But this is rare.

 Blood clots

-Blood clots (deep vein thrombosis, DVT) are a possible complication of having surgery because you might not move about as much as usual.
+Blood clots are also called a deep vein thrombosis or DVT.
+They are a possible complication of having surgery because you might not move about as much as usual.
 Clots can block the normal flow of blood through the veins.
 Let your doctor or nurse know if you have an area in your leg that is swollen, hot, red or sore.

-There is a risk that a blood clot can become loose and travel through the bloodstream to the lungs, causing a blockage there (a pulmonary embolism).
+There is a risk that a blood clot can become loose and travel through the bloodstream to the lungs.
+This causes a blockage called a pulmonary embolism.
 Symptoms include:

-To prevent clots it's important to do the leg exercises that your nurse or physiotherapist taught you.
+To prevent clots it's important to do the leg exercises that your nurse or taught you.
+And to move around as much as possible.
 Your nurse might also give you an injection just under the skin to help lower the risk whilst you are in hospital.
-You might need to carry on having these injections for 4 weeks, even after you go home.
+You might need to carry on having these injections for a few weeks, even after you go home.
 This depends on the type of operation you had.

 Your nurse might teach you to do these injections yourself before you go home.
+They will make sure you are comfortable doing them.
 Or a district nurse might come to your home to do them.

-It's important to continue wearing compression stockings if you have been told to by your doctor.
+It's important to continue wearing your anti embolism stockings if you have been told to by your doctor.

 Bleeding